Table of Contents

-The Holy Spirit
+The Father, Son, and Holy Spirit

-The blessings that God bestows on His children come through the ministry of the Holy Spirit.
-For He speaks (Acts 8:29), teaches (2 Peter 1:21), guides (John 16:13), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and supports (John 14:16, 17, 26; 15:26-27).
-The Holy Spirit can also be grieved (Ephesians 4:30).
+The Bible teaches that the Holy Spirit speaks (Acts 8:29), convicts (John 16:8), teaches (2 Peter 1:21), guides (John 16:13), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and can be grieved (Ephesians 4:30).

 In His service,